 Master’s degree in social work

-From the 2019 autumn semester onwards, ZHAW will now offer a separate master’s degree in social work.
-This qualifies graduates for complex tasks in practice and at universities, as well as giving them opportunities for structuring and further development in all occupational fields within the domain of social work.
+This master’s degree in social work qualifies graduates for complex tasks in practice and at universities, as well as giving them opportunities for structuring and further development in all occupational fields within the domain of social work.

 At a glance